In which I celebrate an essential queer Virgo

 He encountered the band playing the Cavern Club in late 1961, jeans-and-leather-jacket-clad.
 Their stint in Hamburg had cemented a performance philosophy of being as outrageous and noisy as possible, but he saw promise.
 As an article from the London Review of Books notes in its coverage of three (!!!) new Beatles histories, Brian knew what it was like to live a coded life, and he knew his scrappy charges would have to learn to live one as well if they hoped for major success.
 To that end, he created the dress code that not only matched the pristine harmonies of their new self-written songs—and maybe smoothed over the rougher edges of their personalities—but influenced the entire roster of acts who constituted the British Invasion.
 It wouldn’t take long for his instincts to prove visionary.

 His sexuality was an open secret among his friends.
 He kept different apartments, one of which he lent to John and Cynthia Lennon (at whose wedding he had served as best man) during her pregnancy.
 The band, and the tight-knit group forming around them, were very protective of Brian.
 They ribbed him affectionately about his lifestyle—John maybe a little more bitingly, which must surprise exactly no one—but homophobia was not tolerated, and any hanger-on who made a joke that could even be remotely cast in that light was promptly dismissed.
 Brian and John notoriously took a holiday to Barcelona in 1963, about which rumors of an affair continue to swirl.
-And while I could totally understand that happening, I think it more likely to be a suggestion blown out of proportion.
+And while I could totally understand that happening, I think it’s more likely a suggestion blown out of proportion.

 For obvious reasons, though, he hid his queerness from the public; it didn’t surface until quite a few years posthumously.
 He died in August 1967, aged thirty-two, from an overdose of barbiturates (a dangerously easy substance to abuse at the time, from all I’ve read) combined with alcohol.
 The title of this post comes from the Daily Mirror headline announcing his death.
 There is a lot of speculation that, in addition to other stressors on his life, he was troubled that the band whose live act he had helped create had dispensed with that live act, leaving him with no discernible purpose.
 His death affected them deeply, the emotional trauma compounding the other stressors that would plague them in the last portion of their joint career, as well as driving them to make some questionable financial decisions.
 They felt they had lost the glue that held them together, and in a way, they had.